Skip to content

 Location: Scottish Highlands

-Scotland’s native hare, the Mountain Hare, is smaller and more social than the Brown Hare.
-The Mountain Hare is one of the only mammals to have different coloured summer and winter coats.
-As the autumn turns colder the hare’s coat changes from brown to white for better camouflage from its predators, foxes and wildcats.
+Scotland’s native mountain hare is smaller and more social than the brown hare.
+The mountain hare is one of the only mammals to have different coloured summer and winter coats.
+As the autumn turns colder, the hare’s coat changes from brown to white for better camouflage from its predators, foxes and wildcats.

-The Mountain Hare can be found in the highlands on heather moorland above 300 meters.
-These small hares live up to four years old.
-The females can have litters of up to 12 offspring, born with a full coat and open eyes.
+The mountain hare can be found in the highlands on heather moorland above 300 meters.
+These small creatures live up to four years old, with the females able to have litters of up to 12 offspring, born with a full coat and open eyes.

 Osprey

-Ospreys are fishing birds of prey, once just a single pair of nesting Ospreys survived in Scotland, but thanks to conservationists there are now 300!
+Ospreys are fishing birds of prey.
+There was once just a single pair of nesting ospreys that survived in Scotland but, thanks to conservationists, there are now 300!

 These migratory birds arrive in early April after an incredible 3,000 mile flight from sub-Saharan West Africa.
 Here they nest close to lochs and rivers.
-As the female incubates the eggs, the male will head off and fish, often they can be seen carrying large fish back to the nest.
+As the female incubates the eggs, the male will head off to fish and can often be seen carrying large fish back to the nest.

 Ospreys are a protected species in Scotland and best viewed at a regulated hide.
 Two of the best sites to view these incredible birds are Loch of Lowes, Perthshire and Rothiemurchus Estate, Speyside.